Breast Augmentation Discussion

 The FDA was criticized for never having carried out lengthy clinical studies on breast implants back in the 1960’s.
 This led to the FDA removing all implants, both saline and silicone gel from the open market, and initiating formal clinical studies on their usage.
 They picked Plastic Surgeons from around the country, and allowed them to carry out clinical studies, formally following those patients for up to 15 years and more.

-Dr. Zimmermann was a study coordinator from 1991 until 2006, participating in twelve clinical studies for both saline and gel implants.
+Dr. John Zimmermann was a study coordinator from 1991 until 2006, participating in twelve clinical studies for both saline and gel implants.

 In 2006, the FDA released all implants back onto the open market, having demonstrated no relationship between silicone gel breast implants and autoimmune disease.